-Healthy & festive, this Spicy Roasted Red Pepper + Walnut Dip is quick to put together and a superb party appetizer.
+Healthy & festive, this Spicy Roasted Red Pepper + Walnut Dip is packed with roasted red pepper, chickpeas and walnuts.
 It’s lighter than a hummus, so you don’t fill up too fast.
 Post-party it can be put to good use as a sandwich spread.

 January represents lighter eating and a true desire to reverse all the excesses from holiday indulgence.
 We reset our intentions and give way to a more mindful existence that we may have let fade away throughout the year.
 That’s ok.
 Now we just bring ourselves back to it.

 Over the years, our New Year’s day rituals have changed.
 In Arizona, we hiked in glorious desert landscapes.
 In Florida we kayaked in crystal clear spring fed rivers.
 In Pennsylvania we stretch out with some yoga and get a short wintry hike in depending on the weather.
 While so many are inside watching football, we are soaking in the first day of a New Year with some healthy, get-your-butt-off-the-couch activities.
 I’d encourage you to do the same!

 You can add whatever spice combo you’d like in this Spicy Roasted Red Pepper + Walnut Dip.
 A simple dash of cayenne and a teaspoon of smoked paprika might be all you need.
 But I was feeling adventurous and had just picked up a new spice mix.

 A pit stop in Harrisonburg, VA on our drive home over the holidays led us to a great little food co-op called the Friendly City Food Co-Op.
 We really just stopped in to pick up some beverages for the drive, but I came home with some spices from the Teeny Tiny Spice Co. of Vermont.
 This included a can of Whoop Ass – Flavor of the United States.
 If that’s not enough to get you off the couch and moving, I don’t know what will!